hashicorp/terraform-provider-awscc/docs/data-sources/cloudtrail_event_data_store.md

 - `advanced_event_selectors` (Attributes Set) The advanced event selectors that were used to select events for the data store. (see [below for nested schema](#nestedatt--advanced_event_selectors))
 - `created_timestamp` (String) The timestamp of the event data store's creation.
 - `event_data_store_arn` (String) The ARN of the event data store.
+- `kms_key_id` (String) Specifies the KMS key ID to use to encrypt the events delivered by CloudTrail.
+The value can be an alias name prefixed by 'alias/', a fully specified ARN to an alias, a fully specified ARN to a key, or a globally unique identifier.
 - `multi_region_enabled` (Boolean) Indicates whether the event data store includes events from all regions, or only from the region in which it was created.
 - `name` (String) The name of the event data store.
 - `organization_enabled` (Boolean) Indicates that an event data store is collecting logged events for an organization.